danwalterlink/vault/dnd.brew.mechanics.md

 ## heroic actions
-much like legendary creatures have access to additional actions in legendary actions, heroic actions may be taken by creatures if they expend heroic inspiration. you may take a heroic action on your as a by spending:
+much like legendary creatures have access to additional actions in legendary actions, heroic actions may be taken by creatures if they expend heroic inspiration. you cannot take heroic actions if you:
+- are below 7th level and have used a heroic action this combat. you may take a heroic action on your as a by spending:
 - heroic inspiration
 - half your available hit dice, rounded up
 - your activity dice maximum
-you cannot take heroic actions if you
-- cannot gain heroic inspiration
-- you are below 7th level and have used a heroic action this combat

 ### heroic: surge
 you may take an additional action.
-: traits have action dice usage templates/associations -> tied to proficiency dice size, multiply and/or add with modifiers
+: traits have action dice usage templates/associations -> tied to proficiency dice size, multiply and/or add with modifiers -> gain 4 activity dice?

 ### heroic: resistance
 choose a damage type to gain resistance to until the end of your next turn.